mistralai/mistral-evals/README.md

 # Mistral Evals

-This repository contains code to run evals released by Mistral AI.
+This repository contains code to run evals released by Mistral AI as well as standardized prompts, parsing and metrics computation for popular academic benchmarks.

 ## Installation